BrendenWalker/LegacyProductAttestations/README.md

 ### CISA Attestation Form Section III (2) - Supply Chain Security

+A good-faith effort employing automated tools OR comparable processes is possible.
+Note that this covers both internal and third party components.

+Recommendations:
+- Enforce required code reviews.
+- SAST tooling, even if it doesn't directly support your language many will catch credentials and other potential concerns.
+- Document all third party code in the code base.
+I simple method I've used with good results is:
+    - All third party code is added to the product repo in product/component specific folder under a folder dedicated for that porpose.
+    - Each third party code folder contains a file describing provonance.
+INI file, JSON, XML.. whatever you prefer.
+    - A manifest file is checked into source listing all third party components and their versions.
+    - At an early stage of product CICD a process is run that iterates all folders if the designated third party folder and does the following:
+        - Verifies/loads product info file.
+Any folders that are missing product info will fail the CICD and report the error.
+        - Git status for each folder validating that the product has not been modified *after* the product information file was last modified.
+Fails CICD if third party code was modified.
+        - Full list of third party components is compared to the checked in manifest to make sure that the no changes have snuck in.
+        - NOTE: this work feeds into the following step

+**IF** your code base relies on third party components stored externally (npm, nuget or some other package repository) there will be addiional work.
+My recomendation in this area is to host your own repository and block access to public repos from CICD tooling.
+This will also require the validation of third party code understands your package installation method.
+May be as simple as including a package folder as a third party 'root' folder and leveraging tools used for repo based code.

+You can see the above has created more work when updating third party tools.
+Some things to consider:

+- Subcribe to CVE alerts for each component.
+Having a 'developers@company.com' or similar shared email can be helpful here.
+- Assigning CODEOWNERS (or similar) to folders containing third party code can trigger required process.
+- Document the correct process of updating third party code.
+Try to make the process easy to follow.

 ### CISA Attestation Form Section III (3) - Code Provenance

+Adding SBOM output to ad-hoc automated tooling that supports controlling supply chain security should be fairly trivial.
+The standard [cyclonedx](https://cyclonedx.org/) SBOM file can be injested by many code hosting solutions, recommend implementing and integrating into CICD if possible.

+Alternately, a CSV file or spreadsheet can be generated which may be good enough for attestation purposes.

 ### CISA Attestation Form Section III (4) - Tools/Processes to check code for security vulnerabilities

+Work for the prior sections will feed into this, and likely feed into new policy which supports your answers to this section.

+Implementing a 'vulnerability disclosure program' can be as simple as a published email address and policy/procedures to handle any disclosures.

+## NOTE: all of this can be helpful in managing licensing of third party code as well.

+Including license information along with provenance is worth considering.
+If you have ever been involved in due diligence for a acquisition you have likely met with a black duck scan.
+Having licensing information documented accuratly can go a long way toward showing good development practices.

 # Appendix - Links that may be handy.